hyroxh/BLS12-381/README.md

 This repository provides a proof-of-concept implementation of the Tate and ate pairings for the BLS12-381 curve.
 These implementations are for demonstration purposes only and not intended for use as a cryptographic library.

-This function specifications and API are fully documented in the source headers (`.h` files).
+Function specifications and API are fully documented in the source headers (`.h` files).
 Each function includes a comment block describing:

 - Purpose